Prithivee7/Prithivee7.github.io/Chat_Application/ReadMe.md

 * The conversations is sent to the database for future analysis

-# Client
-The client consists of App.js, index.js and components.

-Inside the index.js file we are going to initiate the react application.

 The student logins with his name and his mail.
 Authentication is done by google login.
 ![](Images/join.png)